-8.8 Example of slotting that accounts for the geometry of the skus and the storage mode.
-This pattern of storage minimizes total pick and restock costs for this set of skus and this arrangement of shelves.
+8.8 Example of slotting that accounts for the geometry of the SKUs and the storage mode.
+This pattern of storage minimizes total pick and restock costs for this set of SKUs and this arrangement of shelves.
 Numbers on the right report the percentage of picks from this bay on each shelf.
 (This was produced by software written by the authors.)
-Net benefit from storing the best k skus in a forward area by either the 122 0.7 OPT allocations or else EQS (equivalently, EQT) allocations 136 9.1 Storing an item so that it blocks access to another creates useless work and increases the chance of losing product 138 9.2 Each storage unit may be placed in any of up to six orientations; and each lane might as well be extended to the fullest depth possible and to 139 9.3 the fullest height 140 9.4 Arrangement of skus on the pick face of an aisle to ensure that heavy or large items are packed first, heavy items can be handled safely, and popular items can be reached easily.
+124 8.9 Net benefit from storing the best k SKUs in a forward area by either the OPT allocations or else EQS (equivalently, EQT) allocations 138 9.1 Storing an item so that it blocks access to another creates useless work and increases the chance of losing product.
+142 9.2 Each storage unit may be placed in any of up to six orientations; and each lane might as well be extended to the fullest depth possible and to the fullest height.
+143 9.3 Once quantities and orientations of skus have been established there remains the challenge of fitting them all in as few shelves as possible.
+143 9.4 Arrangement of skus on the pick face of an aisle to ensure that heavy or large items are packed first, heavy items can be handled safely, and popular items can be reached easily.
 (Direction of material flow is left 9.5 to right.)
-143 9.6 ways ordered by itself.
-Pasta and tomato sauce are two skus that have "affinity": Any customer ordering pasta is likely to order tomato sauce.
+147 9.5 ways ordered by itself.
+148 9.6 Pasta and tomato sauce are two skus that have "affinity": Any customer ordering pasta is likely to order tomato sauce.
 Storing them together may reduce the work to pick the order.
-144 144 9.7 For this warehouse, one of the most frequently-ordered pair of skus almost always constituted a complete order.
-145 10.1 An order picker has only local information, such as a sequence of locations and the view from an aisle (a), from which to determine a pick path that is globally efficient.
-It is hard for the order picker to know or 10.2 account for the global layout of the pick area (b).
-This picking area contains only popular skus and so every order is likely to require walking down the aisle.
-Thus an efficient route of travel is known in advance.
-155 156 10.3 A serpentine pick path can result in unnecessary travel (in this case along aisles 3 and 6).
-150 10.4 A modified path outline that sorts aisles 4-6 but not their locations 157 10.5 Example of branch-and-pick 158 10.6 Left: Travel path generated by detouring into and back out of aisles.
+148 9.7 For this warehouse, one of the most frequently-ordered pair of skus almost always constituted a complete order.
+149 10.1 An order picker has only local information, such as a sequence of lo- cations and the view from an aisle (a), from which to determine a pick path that is globally efficient.
+It is hard for the order picker to know or 10.2 account for the global layout of the pick area (b) 159 10.3 travel is known in advance 160 161 10.4 A modified path outline that sorts aisles 4-6 but not their locations.
+161 Example of branch-and-pick 162 Left: Travel path generated by detouring into and back out of aisles.
 Right: Travel can be reduced by allowing picker to determine entry and exit from each aisle.
-158 10.7 A much shorter travel path is possible if popular items are stored close to path outline, as on the right.
-159 10.8 To visit the locations on the left, imagine a decision point at the end of each aisle.
-Because backtracking is forbidden, the order-picker must visit aisle i before visiting aisle $i + 1, \ldots, \ldots$ 160 - 0 eration and summary of paths from Aisle 1 to Aisle 2.
-Each 4.64 ate path is represented by an edge of the same length in the graph. • 1 162 • 1 163 , I 164 in ware 164 update 165 list with travel directions suitable for use on a branch-and-pick ath outline 166 s the shortest route by which an order-picker can travel from the g location to visit all the shaded locations and finish at the right?
-168 10.17Which is the better pick-path?
-(Question 10.7) 168 10.18Where should a cross-aisle (dashed line) be located?
-(Question 10.8) .
-169 ble flow line in which each item requires processing on the same accepted work stations.
-173 th orde ons of the worker 2 immediately after having completed the k -er and walked back to take over the order of worker 1 (who has E , , , , , , , , , , , , , , , , , , , 175 of abso a globa se the dynamics function (red line) is continuous and has slope plute value less than 1, successive iterations (blue) converge to ally attracting fixed point, where $f(x) = x$.
-In other words, the • 175 11.5 A time ons of the workers after having completed k products 176 to 1.
-T line represents the total work content of the product, normalized he colored disks represent the initial positions of the workers and tzag vertical lines show how these positions change over time. stem quickly stabilized so that each worker repeatedly executes the san ne portion of work content of the product.
-178 erage pick rate, reported here as a fraction of the work-standard, sed by over 30% after replacing zone-picking with bucket brigades in wee k 12 181 11.7 Distrib (gray b oution of average pick rate, measured in 2-hour intervals before pars) and after bucket brigades (red bars).
-Under bucket brigades, reduce 182 this wa bucket brigades be a good way of coördinating order-pickers in arehouse?
-The shaded areas represent locations to be visited to pick ar order 186
+162 A much shorter travel path is possible if popular items are stored close to path outline, as on the right.
+163 10.8 To visit the locations on the left, imagine a decision point at the end of each aisle.
+Because backtracking is forbidden, the order-picker must visit aisle i before visiting aisle $i + 1$.
+164